Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Approximation Classes

 \section{Approximation Classes}

 Approximation classes are sets of elements that can be approximated with a certain rate by a pre-specified approximation tool.
-It is a powerful analysis instrument for studying approximability properties of a given tool.
-These classes were extensively studied in the 20th century in an attempt to systematically characterize piece-wise polynomial and wavelet approximation, see \cite{devore_1998}.
-In this work and in \cite{partI,partII}, we apply this machinery to the study of TN-approximation.
+It is a powerful analysis instrument for studying approximability properties of a given tool. \revQ{These classes were extensively studied for piece-wise polynomial and wavelet approximations}, see \cite{devore_1998}.
+In this work and in \cite{ali2023approximation}, we apply this machinery to the study of TN-approximation.
 We will see that for certain classes one can derive strong statements about their properties.